CMN is thrilled to present our 2021 Conference Keynote speaker, Pierce Freelon.

-Pierce’s Keynote to our CMN audience, “Bloom Where You’re Planted: How purpose, place and patience create abundance” will delight, educate and energize us on Friday, October 8th at 8:15 pm CT both in person (if feasible) and virtually through the CMN Annual International Conference, Chicago, IL.
+Pierce’s topic, “Bloom Where You’re Planted: How purpose, place and patience create abundance”, will delight, educate and energize us on Friday, October 8th at 7:30 pm.

 As if being a charismatic speaker, professor of African-American Studies, community advocate, Emmy-winning producer, accomplished hip hop artist and City Councilman of his hometown of Durham, NC were not enough, Pierce Freelon’s greatest roles turn out to be that of father and youth mentor.